How does a catheter work?

 A bladder catheter with a Nelaton-tip have a straight, closed hollow tip, which have a rounded end.
 Beneath the catheter tip the urine can either be drained through the two oppositely placed eyes or up to four lateral staggered eyes.
 It can be used suprapubic as well as transurethral.

 When talking about an olive-tip, it refers to a straight catheter tip, which is characterised by its conical tapered shape.
-The tapered shape is at the end equipped with a spherical thickening.
+The tapered shape is equipped with a spherical thickening at the end.

 Catheter according to Couvelaire: A Couvelaire-tip – also known as Whistle-tip – have an open, spoon-like shape with two eyes, which are aligned laterally.
 Due to its bigger sized opening, this catheter tip is especially suitable for irrigation catheters, in order to flush clots away.